obrie/retrokit/manual/sindenkit.md

 ### Controls

-The "Controls" menu provides shortcuts for changing the behavior of how controls work on the lightgun.
+The "Controls" menu provides actions for changing the behavior of how controls work on the lightgun.

 * Enable Trigger Repeat